asimsinan/LLM-Research/Readme.md

 A curated list of papers on Large Language Models by year.
 I'll try to update the list if new papers are published.
 Let me know if I am missing important papers.
+**Note:** Not all the papers are shown on the main page due to size limitations.
+You can see the full list in raw format.

 ## TO-DO:
 * Add tools, frameworks etc.